twalford/twalford.github.io/index.md

 ![nonoSolving](https://user-images.githubusercontent.com/20815153/52547507-62057e80-2e1c-11e9-8df2-8482eb6cb07a.gif)

-Puzzles clues are loaded by .txt files in the program directory, but the filename is currently hardcoded into the program.
+Puzzles clues are loaded by .txt files in the program directory.
+Currently the filename is hardcoded into the program.
 The clue file for the puzzle above looks like this:
 ```html
 <cols>
 4